cristina-j/Retail-Sales-Performance-and-Customer-Behavior-Analysis/README.md

 ## Business Problem
 The business wants to better understand:

-- How revenue and profit have performed year-over-year
+- How has revenue and profit performed year-over-year?
-- What is driving revenue and profit growth
+- What is driving revenue and profit growth?
-- Which products categories drive financial performance
+- Which products categories drive financial performance?
-- How customer purchasing behavior differs across demographic factors
+- How does customer purchasing behavior differs across demographic factors?

 ---